The Music Minor Honors Performance is an option for exceptional music minors.

 - A panel of two faculty members will hold the hearing.

-- For minors concurrently registered for MUS231, the recital will take the place of the applied lesson jury.
+- For minors scheduled to perform a jury in the same semester as the honors performance, the recital will take the place of the applied lesson jury.
 The recital grade will count as 20% total grade for the applied lesson.